Emergency Preparedness Response & Procedures

 - Threats to the emotional well-being of students (i.e. hate-crime graffiti or repetitive bomb threats)

-During the school year there may be a lockout or lockdown at a school due to activity near or outside of the school, or a threat to the school itself.
-Please see the helpful resources below that explains the difference between a lockout and a lockdown.
+During the school year there may be a situation when the buildings go on a Secure status due to activity near or outside of the school, or a threat to the school itself.
+Please see the helpful resources below that explains the difference between a Secure and a Lockdown.